divyamsavsaviya/Commentify/README.md

 ## Troubleshooting

-If you encounter any issues or have questions, you can reach out to us by creating an issue in the [Commentify GitHub repository](https://github.com/your-username/commentify).
+If you encounter any issues or have questions, you can reach out to us by creating an issue in the [Commentify GitHub repository](https://github.com/divyamsavsaviya/commentify).

 ## Contributions

 Contributions are welcome!
-If you would like to contribute to Commentify, please follow the guidelines in the [CONTRIBUTING.md] file.
+If you would like to contribute to Commentify.

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.